ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Automation/Mechanical/ImagePlane.md

 ### ImagePlane.Import(filePath: System.String)

 Sets the image which is rendered to this plane, specified by filePath.
 Upon success, ImageFilePath will return filePath.
 Upon failure, ImageFilePath will remain unchanged.
 Supported file formats include PNG, JPEG, BMP, and GIF.
-If this is the first time an image has been set to this image plane and if Width and Height were never modified, the image plane will be automatically sized based on the modelâ€™s bounding box, respecting the imageâ€™s aspect ratio.
+If this is the first time an image has been set to this image plane and if Width and Height were never modified, the image plane will be automatically sized based on the model's bounding box, respecting the image's aspect ratio.

 <!-- !! processed by numpydoc !! -->